An Alternating Algorithm for Finding Linear Arrow-Debreu Market Equilibria: Introduction

-Given the convergence of distributed generalized gradient-descent algorithms (i.e., mirror-descent) to market equilibria in the Fisher and CCVF markets \cite{birnbaum,cheung}, it is natural for one to consider \emph{designing dynamics (specifically, iterative algorithms) for agents to arrive at market equilibria in Arrow-Debreu markets}.\footnote{We can even require the dynamics to be of the no-regret property to provide incentives for the agents if possible \cite{kleinberg:piliouras:tardos:load,CL14,CL15,CL16}.} In this paper, instead of using generic algorithms for solving a convex program, i.e., convex program solvers, we design iterative algorithms for solving the following convex program for \emph{bijective markets} where everyone is a seller of only one good and a buyer for a bundle of goods:\footnote{Jain \cite{jain} reduced the equilibrium computation in linear Arrow-Debreu markets to the equilibrium computation in bijective markets.} We give the formulation here for the following discussion.
-Our algorithm for computing linear Arrow-Debreu market equilibria is based on solving the rational convex program that captures buyer optimality and market clearance, formulated by Devanur et al. in \cite{devanur:garg}.
+Given the convergence of distributed generalized gradient-descent algorithms (i.e., mirror-descent) to market equilibria in the Fisher and CCVF markets \cite{birnbaum,cheung}, it is natural for one to consider \emph{designing dynamics (specifically, iterative algorithms) for agents to arrive at market equilibria in Arrow-Debreu markets}.\footnote{We can even require the dynamics to be of the no-regret property to provide incentives for the agents if possible \cite{kleinberg:piliouras:tardos:load,CL14,CL15,CL16}.} In this paper, instead of using generic algorithms for solving a convex program, i.e., convex program solvers, we design (partially-distributed) iterative algorithms for solving the following convex program formulated by Devanur et al. in \cite{devanur:garg} for \emph{bijective markets}, where everyone is a seller of only one good and a buyer for a bundle of goods:\footnote{Jain \cite{jain} reduced the equilibrium computation in linear Arrow-Debreu markets to the equilibrium computation in bijective markets.}

-where $b_{ij}$ is paid by agent $i$ to agent $j$ for good $j$, $p_i$ ``acts like" the endowed budget $B_i$ of agent $i$ in the Fisher model (yet there is no actual budget but only the initial endowment of goods for agent $i$), and $\beta_i$ is agent $i$'s inverse of ``best" bang per buck.